 I spent my summers in the Adirondacks growing up on a small lake fishing, hiking, lots of swimming ; and evening fires, board and card games.
 Searching for “shrooms” we could draw pictures on.
 I didn’t truly appreciate it until we had kids and started brining them up.
 The kids who are always bored at home, with ipads, every toy in the world, and neighbors to constantly play with, are NEVER bored in the Adirondacks.
 The children who never swim in cold waters, never want to leave the waters.

 We love hearing the Loons call and watching them dive into the water while we search for where they will appear.
-The kids constantly catch the smallest fish, as Michael would say the fastest ones which are harder to catch.
+The kids constantly catch the smallest fish, as my son would say the fastest ones which are harder to catch.
 They will spend hours fishing in the morning and late afternoon.
 We have learned to enjoy hikes which we now simply call adventures.
 Opportunities to discover plants and animals in the wild and maybe a cool view too.

 Whether visiting Mirror Lake in Lake Placid, Lake George or one of the other 2800 lakes in the Adirondacks, you will enjoy fresh air, beautiful scenery, fun filled days and the best sleep you have ever had.